kleros/gtcr/README.md

 2. Duplicate `.env.example` and rename it to `.env`.
 Fill the env variables.
 3. Run `yarn` to install dependencies and then `yarn start` to start the dev server.

+> Note: The first time you run `yarn start` or when you run `yarn build`, the build script will install truffle (and its dependencies) to compile the contracts used by the frontend.
+This can take up 15 minutes (go grab a coffee e ☕️).

 ## Other Scripts

 - `yarn run prettify` - Apply prettier to the entire project.